GuruMaps/AndroidManual/04-tips-and-tricks-and-troubleshooting.md

 #### Importing offline maps

 Once you have created an offline map, you should upload it to your device.
-There are two ways to import an offline map into your device: via iTunes or Dropbox.

 #### Using offline maps